swoldanski/docker-localhost-to-production/README.md

 Simple example how to deploy local environment to production server using Docker.

 This workshop is really introductory - don't expect too much.
-I want to make you curious what is possible not bored :D
+I want to make you curious what is possible...

 **Requirements:**
  - local working Docker 17.03+